 - Dependency failures.
-These result from transaction you depend on failing to commit, or the number of dependencies growing too large.
+These result from transactions that you depend on failing to commit, or from the number of dependencies growing too large.

-Below are the error conditions that can cause transactions accessing memory-optimized tables to fail.
+The following are the error conditions that can cause transactions to fail when they access memory-optimized tables.

 |41302||Attempted to update a row that was updated in a different transaction since the start of the present transaction.||This error condition occurs if two concurrent transactions attempt to update or delete the same row at the same time.
 One of the two transactions receives this error message and will need to be retried.

 |41305||Repeatable read validation failure.
 A row read from a memory-optimized table this transaction has been updated by another transaction that has committed before the commit of this transaction.||This error can occur when using REPEATABLE READ or SERIALIZABLE isolation, and also if the actions of a concurrent transaction cause violation of a FOREIGN KEY constraint.

 Such concurrent violation of foreign key constraints is rare, and typically indicates an issue with the application logic or with data entry.
 However, the error can also occur if there is no index on the columns involved with the FOREIGN KEY constraint.
 Therefore, the guidance is to always create an index on foreign key columns in a memory-optimized table.

 For more detailed considerations about validation failures caused by foreign key violations, see this blog post by the SQL Server Customer Advisory Team.

 |41325||Serializable validation failure.
 A new row was inserted into a range that was scanned earlier by the present transaction.
 We call this a phantom row.||This error can occur when using SERIALIZABLE isolation, and also if the actions of a concurrent transaction cause violation of a PRIMARY KEY, UNIQUE, or FOREIGN KEY constraint.